HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 | `medium.jpg` | `750w` ÷ `500px` = 1.5x |
 | `small.jpg` | `500w` ÷ `500px` = 1x |

-However on a 1000-CSS-`px`-wide viewport, these same resources, marked up with the same `srcset` and `sizes` values, will receive different densities:
+However on a 1000-CSS-`px`-wide viewport, these same resources, marked up with the same `srcset` and `sizes` values, will have different densities:

 | Resource | Density |
 | `large.jpg` | `1000w` ÷ `1000px` = 1x |